Programmatic Inbox Management for AI Agents

 Existing pending messages remain in their pending state and still require explicit approval or cancellation.
 The oversight mode change only affects new outbound messages created after the update.
 You can use the list_pending endpoint to view and resolve outstanding approvals after a mode change.

-How does per-mailbox reputation tracking work?
+How does sender reputation tracking work?

 Can I use the Inbox API from MCP clients like Claude Desktop?